joken-elixir/joken/guides/signers.md

   use Joken.Config
 end

-# Usign default signer configuration
+# Using default signer configuration
 MyCustomAuth.generate_and_sign()

 # Explicit Signer instance